onedayitwillmake/RealtimeMultiplayerNodeJs/README.md

 # How to use
 1. Download this repo
-2. In the terminal type "node js/DemoHelloWorld/server.js"
+2. In the terminal, navigate to the root directory of the repo
-3. Browse to "/DemoHelloWorld.html"
+3. Run "npm install"
+4. Run "node js/BubbleDots/server.js"
+5. Within another terminal, navigate to the root directory and run "python -m SimpleHTTPServer"
+6. From the browser, open "http://127.0.0.1:8000/DemoBubbleDots.html"

 [![DemoBox2D](http://farm6.static.flickr.com/5105/5694643562_fffce8b9cf_z.jpg)](http://farm6.static.flickr.com/5105/5694643562_53e54993dd_o.png)